 Pearl received her library degree in 1967 from the University of Michigan.
 Among her many honors and awards are the 2004 Women's National Book Association Award; the Brava Award from the Seattle Women's University Club, recognizing "women of exceptional ability in the Greater Seattle Area;" the 2004 Louis Shores Greenwood Publishing Group Award for excellence in the reviewing of books and other materials for libraries; the 2004 Media and Communications Award from the Ontario, Canada, Library Association; the 2003 Humanities Washington Award, "which recognizes an individual or organization whose time and talents enlarge the meaning of the humanities in our lives and whose work reflects the spirit and programs of Humanities Washington;" and the Public Library Association's 2001 Allie Beth Martin Award, which "recognizes a public librarian demonstrating a range and depth of knowledge about books and other library materials and the distinguished ability to share that knowledge."
 She also was named the Totem Business and Professional Women’s "1998 Woman of Achievement" award and received the 1997 Open Book Award from the Pacific Northwest Writers Conference.
 She is the model for the Librarian Action Figure.

-Marisa Quinn directs the corporate library group within BlackRock Alternative Advisors, the firm's fund of funds platform.
-Quinn provides research assistance and information organization expertise across the platform.
+Marisa Quinn joined Amazon in April 2019 as the manager of taxonomy and browse.
+Prior to this role, she directed the corporate library group within BlackRock Alternative Advisors, the firm's fund of funds platform.
+Quinn provided research assistance and information organization expertise across the platform.

-Quinn earned a BA degree with a concentration in mathematics and a BA degree with a concentration in history from the Dominican University of California in 1996 and a MLIS degree from San Jose State University in 1998.
+Quinn earned a BA with a concentration in mathematics and a BA with a concentration in history from the Dominican University of California in 1996 and an MLIS degree from San Jose State University in 1998.